 How Creating pins that convert and drive traffic to your site is the golden ticket to Pinterest.
 How do you create a viral pin?
 Let’s dive into the steps you can take.

 You did all of the hard work and finished the blog post.
 Phew!
 You’ve added keywords, photos, and as many words as you can, and now you have to create pin graphics.

 Now you need to make sure your pin graphic gets clicked on and that they are professional looking and not as a 1st grader made them.

 Pinterest pin designing does not come easy for most bloggers and business owners.
 You’re more of a writer and not a designer.
-Unfortunately, you need these images and you need a few of them per blog post.
+Unfortunately, you need these images, and you need a few of them per blog post.

 The good news is that you don’t have to be the best designer if you know a few tricks.
-These tips will help you create an eye-catching pin graphic with click-worthy copy.
+These tips will help you create an eye-catching pin graphic with a click-worthy copy.

-This post contains affiliate links and I may earn a small commission if you choose to make a purchase.
+This post contains affiliate links, and I may earn a small commission if you choose to make a purchase.

-Right off the bat check out what Pinterest suggests to do when creating a pin.
-This list is good but it doesn’t have a lot of details.
+Right off the bat, check out what Pinterest suggests to do when creating a pin.
+This list is good, but it doesn’t have a lot of details.
 Read on for more in-depth information.

 The best Pins are visually compelling, tell a good story and make people want to learn more.
 It’s easy to make great Pins—just follow these creative best practices.